ReedD/glicko-two/README.md

 // }
 ```

-To simplify the usage of the above code we can do the following.
+To simplify the usage of the above code we can do the following:

 ```typescript
 import { createPlayerFactory, Match } from 'glicko-two';